circlefin/malachite/specs/consensus/misbehavior.md

 that more than two thirds have a lock on value `v` for that round.
 As a result once a value is decided, no other value `v' != v` will be supported by enough correct processes.
-However, if there are more than a third faults, adversarial processes may lock a value v and in a later round “forget” they did that and support a different value.
+However, if there are more than a third faults, adversarial processes may lock a value `v` and in a later round "forget" they did that and support a different value.

 It has been shown by formal verification (see results obtained with